The Year of the Children's Garden

 The Rory Meyers Children’s Adventure Garden has opened its gates, and the Arboretum has programmed The Year of the Children’s Garden initiative.

 This celebration of the Rory Meyers Children’s Adventure Garden’s inaugural year provides exciting programs that are presented by respected professionals in the field of nature and chaired by exceptional community leaders.
 Please continue to check back for exciting announcements about more activities celebrating the Year of the Children’s Garden such as Nature through the Lens: A Photo Contest Exhibition, and the culminating event,First Anniversary Adventures, a Celebratory Soiree for Adults in a Child's World.

 Chair: Marc Barta

-As a special treat, internationally celebrated nature photographer David Gibson, whose work is exhibited in museums and galleries in Europe, Asia and the United States and is a favorite of collectors, will invite the top four winners for a conversation about photography in his studio.
-He has also consented for us to have a limited exhibition of his work at the Arboretum in celebration of the student exhibit.
+As a special treat, internationally celebrated nature photographer David Gibson, whose work is exhibited in museums and galleries in Europe, Asia and the United States and is a favorite of collectors, will invite the top four winners of the contest for a conversation about photography in his studio.
+He will also have a limited exhibition of his work at the Arboretum in celebration of the student exhibit.

 If you would like to be personally notified of the date for this rare time to photograph the gardens without strolling guests, email Torie Parsons email@example.com.